 Not always necessary: You may be paying more than needed if only a few engine parts are faulty.

-What Is a Reconditioned Engine?
+What is a Reconditioned Engine?

 A reconditioned engine (also called a remanufactured or rebuilt engine) is a used engine that has been stripped down, cleaned, inspected, and rebuilt with new or refurbished components to meet manufacturer specs.